Siequnu/harmonicgh/README.txt

 HarmonicGH generates harmony in a neo-baroque style.
+This is my first project using PHP and Git.

 Based on a seed chord a 32-chord harmonic sequence is generated with modulations (dominant, sub-mediant) and progressions.